-Ever since the Amateur Radio on the International Space Station (ARISS) hardware was first launched aboard Space Shuttle Atlantis on STS-106 and transferred to the space station for use by its first crew, it has been used regularly to perform contacts
+Ever since the Amateur Radio on the International Space Station (ARISS) hardware was first launched aboard Space Shuttle Atlantis on STS-106 and transferred to the space station for use by its first crew, it has been used regularly to perform contacts with

-Students get interested in science, technology, engineering and mathematics by talking directly with crews living and working on the space station.
+Students get interested in science, technology, engineering and mathematics by talking directly with crews living and working on the space station. education organizations.
+The overall goal of ARISS contacts is to get students interested in science, technology, engineering, and mathematics (STEM) by allowing them to talk directly with the crews living and working aboard the station.